-The production and maintenance of particular documents and controls that describe an organization’s information security policies, procedures, and processes is one of the essential conditions for ISO 27001 certification documentation.
+The production and maintenance of particular documents and controls that describe an organization’s information security policies, procedures, and processes is one of the essential conditions for ISO 27001 documentation.
 These required records provide the framework for achieving and proving conformity to ISO 27001 requirements.

 There are a huge number of lists of main papers needed to comply with ISO 27001 standards.
 Each of these papers is essential to various phases of implementing ISO 27001, ensuring a methodical and organized approach to information security management.
 However, not every single piece of additional documentation is required, but just to be safe, secure, and certified is preferable to being sorry, as we always say.

 In this article, we will get to know the documents and controls needed to help comply with ISO 27001.
 To make it possible for organizations to comply with ISO 27001, it is important that they understand the mandatory documents that are needed.
-Organizations may build a solid basis for information security management by properly applying these documents and controls, protecting the confidentiality, integrity, and accessibility of their important data assets.
+Organizations may build a solid basis for information security management by properly applying these documents and controls and protecting the confidentiality, integrity, and accessibility of their important data assets.

 MANDATORY ISO 27001 DOCUMENTS